- Half the battle of living with chronic back pain is adapting, learning, and being smart with your back.

 Also, speak to a medical professional about ice or heat and which one might suit you better for your diagnosis.
 Personally I use them both for different occasions and reasons.
-Ice in the first 24-48 hrs for a more acute or severe problem,and heat afterwards when inflammation has gone down or as a chronic maintenance tactic.
+Ice in the first 24-48 hrs for a more acute or severe problem, and heat afterward when inflammation has gone down or as a chronic maintenance tactic.

-To summarize, in general, heat is better for chronic pain and situations such as managing back pain after outdoor activity, and less effective for acute injury or flare ups.
-Ice is more helpful for the acute injury and reducing inflammation quickly.
+To summarize, in general, heat is better for chronic pain and situations such as managing back pain after outdoor activity, and less effective for acute injury or flare-ups.
+Ice is more helpful for acute injury and reducing inflammation quickly.

 YOUR BEST OPTIONS FOR HEAT OR ICE